armory/docs/content/en/docs/spinnaker-install-admin-guides/github.md

 ---
-title: Configure Spinnaker to use Github as an Artifact Source
+title: Connecting Spinnaker to Github as an Artifact Source
-linkTitle: Github as an Artifact Source
+linkTitle: Connecting to GitHub
 weight: 49
 aliases:
   - /spinnaker_install_admin_guides/github/